santiago1544/Shopify-simulator-Framework/Readme.md

 ### **Schema (`settings_schema.json`)**

 The schema defines the settings available for a section.
-For example:
+While it's necessary in Shopify, it might not be required here.

 ### **Data (`settings_data.json`)**

-This file contains the dynamic values for settings:
+This file contains the dynamic values for settings

 ## **Setup Instructions**